trambarhq/relaks-starwars-example/README.md

 To see the code running in debug mode, first clone this repository.
 In the working folder, run `npm install`.
 Once that's done, run `npm run start` to launch [WebPack Dev Server](https://webpack.js.org/configuration/dev-server/).
 Open a browser window and enter `http://localhost:8080` as the location.

+The example assume that you're familiar with React and the npm/WebPack tool-chain.
+If you're not, you should first consult the [React tutorial](https://reactjs.org/docs/getting-started.html).
+Also read [this document](docs/configuration.md) describing the example's configuration files.

 ## Application

 Okay, let's dive into the code!
 In [main.js](https://github.com/chung-leong/relaks-starwars-example/blob/master/src/main.js), you'll find the function `initialize()`.
 It's called when the HTML page emits a 'load' event.
 The function bootstraps the application.
 First it creates a `DjangoDataSource` ([django-data-source.js](https://github.com/chung-leong/relaks-starwars-example/blob/master/src/django-data-source.js)) object.
 It then create the Preact element `Application`, using the data source as props.
 Finally it renders the element into a DOM node.